 - Requests must be made by individuals who are at least 18 years of age, are not barred from the Library premises as described under the Standards of Library Behavior and who submit in advance for approval and confirmation, a Request for Meeting Room application.
 When a fee is required for a meeting room and the reservation for a meeting room must be cancelled, fees paid will be refunded minus a $5.00 processing fee.

 - Meeting rooms may be requested for use on a monthly or less frequent basis up to 12 months in advance of the meeting date.
 Requests to use meeting rooms on a more frequent basis may be submitted up to two months in advance of the meeting date.
-Use of a meeting room on consecutive days is permitted for a one-time special meeting
+Use of a meeting room on consecutive days is permitted for a one-time special meeting.
+Study rooms may not be requested more than 2 weeks in advance.
+Study room reservations will be cancelled if the reservation holder does not arrive within 15 minutes of the reservation time.

 - The Library will approve and schedule only those meetings which will not disturb other Library activities or patrons.
 All groups and individuals must comply with the Standards of Library Behavior.
 The Library reserves the right to withdraw permission for meeting room use when conditions so warrant and to stop meetings which interfere with or are disruptive to the normal operations of the Library.